NataliaCzeladka/celestial-buddies/README.md

 ![Page Header](docs/page_header.png)

 - Navigation Bar - It stretches across the entire width of the screen.
 It consists of links to all four pages of the website.
 It was created using Flexbox and it's fully responsive.
-The active tab is always different colour (Marian Blue) than the other three.
-The font changes colour to black when a user hovers over it.
+The active tab has a different colour than the other three.
+The tab font colour changes to black when a user hovers over it.

 ![Navigation Bar](docs/navbar.png)